 While 1600 Pennsylvania Avenue in Washington, D.C. may be the most notable presidential address, it isn’t the only residence our past presidents have occupied.
 From quaint boyhood homes tucked away in the countryside to private getaways just steps from the beach, many of the homes and estates of former U.S. presidents are open to the public today, offering a glimpse into the lives of these men and their families when they stepped outside the public eye.
-Here are six presidential homes that you can tour now, just in time for the presidential inauguration year.
+Here are six presidential homes that you can now tour.

 Harry S. Truman Little White House, Key West, Florida